ibm-cloud-docs/satellite/providers.md

 ### DNS for cluster load balancing
 {: #gcp-reqs-dns-cluster-nlb}

-By default, the private IP addresses for your AWS hosts are used for the DNS registration of {{site.data.keyword.openshiftshort}} clusters that you create in your {{site.data.keyword.satelliteshort}} location.
+By default, the private IP addresses for your GCP hosts are used for the DNS registration of {{site.data.keyword.openshiftshort}} clusters that you create in your {{site.data.keyword.satelliteshort}} location.
 However, you must register the public IP addresses of the hosts instead.
 {: shortdesc}

-1. [Add AWS hosts](/docs/satellite?topic=satellite-hosts#add-hosts) to your {{site.data.keyword.satellitelong_notm}} location.
+1. [Add GCP hosts](/docs/satellite?topic=satellite-hosts#add-hosts) to your {{site.data.keyword.satellitelong_notm}} location.
 2. [Create a {{site.data.keyword.openshiftlong_notm}} cluster](/docs/openshift?topic=openshift-satellite-clusters) in your {{site.data.keyword.satellitelong_notm}} location.
 3. [Assign your GCP hosts to your {{site.data.keyword.openshiftlong_notm}} cluster](/docs/satellite?topic=satellite-hosts#host-assign-cli).
 4. Get the **Hostname** and private **IP** addresses of the cluster's default Ingress subdomain.